New Head to head Published May 8, 2026

 Winner: A · Creatine monohydrateImportance: high

-Creatine delivered per gram
+Creatine per gram

 Winner: B · Creatine anhydrousImportance: medium